LukeClancy/dynamic-records-meritfront/README.md

 - name_modifiers: allows one to change the preprocess associated name, useful in cases of dynamic sql.
 - multi_query: allows more than one query (you can seperate an insert and an update with ';' I dont know how else to say it.) this disables other options (except name_modifiers).
 Not sure how it effects prepared statements.
 - async: Gets passed to ActiveRecord::Base.connection.exec_query as a parameter.
 See that methods documentation for more.
-I have not personally looked into it.
+I was looking through the source code, and I think it only effects how it logs to the logfile?
 - other options: considered sql arguments

 <details>